guettli/programming-guidelines/README.md

 to send data to the application, then sometimes the easiest solution is to give the third party access to the database.

+You can create a special database user which has only access to one table.
+That's easy.

 Nitpickers will disagree: If the database schema changes, then the communication between both systems will break.
 Of course that's true.
 But in most cases this will be the same if you use a "real" API.
 If